NeuroTalk/NeuroTalk/README.md

 - [Pretrained model](https://drive.google.com/drive/folders/1x6GNHzAQkqL5eQmIcPTjVPb9D5dtx02W?usp=sharing) trained on participant 1

-## Results
-Our model achieves the following performance on :

 ## Contributing
 - We generated voice from the EEG of imagined speech.
 The fundamental constraint of the imagined speech-based BTS system lacking the ground truth voice have been addressed with generalized EEG of spoken speech to link the imagined speech EEG, spoken speech EEG, and the spoken speech audio.